 10 Tips To Improve Your Nighttime Routine

 A good nights sleep is essential to the productivity and mood of our days, so it's time to start working on our nighttime routines!
 Today I'm sharing ten tips that'll help you make the most of every evening, set you up for a great nights sleep and make your mornings even easier.
-And if you're looking for ways to make your mornings even better, too, check out my ten tips for improving your morning routine!
+And if you're looking for ways to make your mornings even better, too, check out my tips for improving your morning routine!

 1. Tidy up your room

 There's nothing worse than waking up to a messy room — especially when you're rushing to get ready for work and can't seem to find anything you need!
 That's why I always like to take a few minutes each night to clean up my room and put away everything that's out of place.
-Plus, it's just nice to go to sleep in a room that's nice and clean!
+Plus, it's just great to go to sleep in a room that's nice and clean!

 2. Plan your outfit for the next day

 Anyone else ever have those mornings when you can barely get out of bed, let alone figure out what to wear to work?
 I've had so many days where I just stare at my closet, hoping a cute work outfit will appear but of course that's not how it works!
 Make mornings easier on yourself and figure out what to wear the night before.
 If you're indecisive like me, you can even give yourself a few options and see what you're feeling most in the morning.